-This morning 6-session art history course follows the philosophical fluctuations of Enlightenment Europe through its visual art.
+This course follows the philosophical fluctuations of Enlightenment Europe through its visual art.
 We begin with the Baroque propaganda of absolute monarchies and end with the Romantic art of the Napoleonic era.
 In between, we focus on the always beautiful, yet wholly subversive Rococo, as well as the revolutionary concepts of Neo-Classicism.
 We actively consider the impact of other social elements including fashion, aesthetic theory and satire (to mention a few).
 These developments are addressed thematically through the works of iconic, European masters such as Nicolas Poussin, Mary Beale, Jean-Antoine Watteau, Tiepolo, Chardin, Canaletto, Sir Joshua Reynolds, Jacques Louis David, Élisabeth Vigée Le Brun and Francisco Goya.

 What will we cover?

 • The (not-so) ‘divine right’ of kings: art, the academy, portraiture and propaganda

 • Art theory: what painting is supposed to be, with emphasis on Poussin and Watteau

 • From chubby cherubs to scathing satire: the myth of Rococo frivolity, with emphasis on Tiepolo and Chardin

 • The grand tour: new concepts of beauty and the picturesque, with emphasis on Canaletto and Reynolds